cartertinney/iot-operations-sdks/go/services/README.md

     details.
 -   [Leased Lock](leasedlock/API.md) - A distributed locking mechanism using
     [fencing tokens][2] based on (and for use with) the state store.
+-   [Schema Registry](schemaregistry/API.md) - A client for the schema registry to fetch and store asset schemas.

 Note that, unlike the other modules in this repo, this module is specific to the Azure IoT Operations and will not work with other MQTTv5 brokers.